Askaniy/TrueColorTools/ReadMe.md

 Astronomy-focused set of Python tools with a GUI that uses spectrum construction and eye absorption to compute realistic colors.

-Input data is accepted in the form of filters measurements (such as color indices) or continuous spectra, in flux units or in magnitudes.
+Input data is accepted in the form of filters measurements (such as color indices) or continuous spectra, in irradiance units or in magnitudes.
 Stores a comprehensive catalog of photometry in a proprietary format.
 Can process spectral cubes, multiband spacecraft images and correct images in enhanced colors.

 Please note that this is a hobby project and no guarantees are provided for the results.
 Help is welcome!